Sections

 Blocks

-Blocks are repeatable content items within a section -- navigation links, feature cards, testimonials, FAQ items, etc.
+Blocks are repeatable content items within a section -- navigation links, feature cards, testimonials, FAQ items, etc. OQO supports three block patterns, from simple to complex.

-Flat Blocks
+Pattern A: Flat Blocks

-For simple repeatable content, use flat blocks with "blocks_presentation": "list" (or omit it, as list is the default):
+For simple repeatable content like feature cards, testimonials, or stats.
+Use "blocks_presentation": "list" (or omit it -- list is the default).

 {% section_wrapper 'section' class: 'features' %}